open-world-agents/open-world-agents/docs/index.md

     ```

 3. **Install required dependencies**:
     - Use `python vuv.py` instead of `uv` for all `uv` commands to prevent `uv` from separating virtual environments across sub-repositories in a mono-repo.
+Argument `--inexact` is needed to prevent `uv` from deleting non-dependency packages and `--extra envs` is needed to install OWA Env Plugins.
     ```sh
     python vuv.py sync --inexact --extra envs
     ```